Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Introduction

-Beyond simpler Gaussian circuit transformations based on matrix product states, we also consider multi-scale circuits known as Gaussian MERA (GMERA).
-In addition to reducing entanglement, GMERA circuits provide a physical interpretation of the transformed degrees of freedom.
+Beyond simpler Gaussian circuit transformations based on matrix product states, we also consider multiscale circuits known as Gaussian MERA (GMERA).
+In addition to reducing entanglement, GMERA circuits provide a physical interpretation of transformed degrees of freedom.
 The basis introduced by a conventional GMERA is analogous to a ``star geometry'' bath used in impurity solvers \cite{bauernfeind2019comparison,PhysRevB.90.235131} while a modified boundary GMERA \cite{PhysRevB.82.161107,evenbly2014algorithms,PhysRevB.91.205119} is analogous to a Wilson ``chain geometry'' bath \cite{RevModPhys.47.773,RevModPhys.80.395}.
-The GMERA approach lets us identify an important subset of sites in the transformed basis, and we show that reducing the bath to consist of these sites only is sufficient for obtaining dynamical properties.
+The GMERA approach lets us identify an important subset of sites in the transformed basis, and we show that reducing the bath to consist of only these sites is sufficient to obtain dynamical properties.

 We begin by reviewing the technology of fermionic Gaussian circuits in Sec.~\ref{sec:fgg}.
 After introducing the impurity models in Sec.~\ref{sec:model}, we explore how Gaussian MPS (GMPS) circuits can drastically reduce their entanglement in Sec.~\ref{sec:disentangler}, resulting in much faster DMRG solutions without ever passing through a more highly entangled basis.
-In Sec.~\ref{sec:screening} we show how the Gaussian circuit transformations reveal Kondo screening physics and in Sec.~\ref{sec:timeEvolution} we demonstrate that the disentangling can succeed in systems undergoing dynamics, too.
-Finally, Sec.~\ref{sec:GMERA} explores two types of GMERA circuits, the physical interpretation of the non-interacting bath following each GMERA transformation, and the possibility of simulating the impurity model in a smaller coarse-grained space.
+To discuss the physical insights in these fermionic Gaussian circuits, we show how the Gaussian circuit transformations reveal Kondo screening physics in Sec.~\ref{sec:screening}, and we discuss two-impurity models where inter-impurity interactions arise due to the RKKY effect and how it emerges in the transformed basis in \ref{sec:twoimpurity}.
+In Sec.~\ref{sec:timeEvolution}, we demonstrate that the disentangling can succeed in systems undergoing dynamics, too.
+Finally, Sec.~\ref{sec:GMERA} explores two types of GMERA circuits, the physical interpretation of the noninteracting bath following each GMERA transformation, and the possibility of simulating the impurity model in a smaller coarse-grained space.